 Dogs commonly fly on planes in Europe, including being allowed in the cabin on many airlines, so you’d expect the airports to be quite pet-friendly, right?
 Unfortunately though, if you compare the airports of Europe to those in the USA, you’ll be a bit disappointed.

-Are Dogs Allowed Just on a Leash?
+Are Dogs Allowed in Airports on a Leash?

-Firstly, don’t always assume that dogs are allowed to walk around the airports in Europe just on a leash.
+Don’t always assume that dogs are allowed to walk around the airports in Europe just on a leash.
 You’ll see this happen at many airports, such as in France and Italy.
 However, before entering the airport, check for any signage about dog rules.